K19049608/DCDM_GRP1_project/README.md

 To query the database in R - follow instructions in SQL_to_R.Rmd

+# **SQL queries for genotypes of interest**

+SQL queries for the 4 genotypes of interest, along with additional alternative queries can be found in SQL_genotype_queries.Rmd

 # **R Shiny**

 Run the shiny_app.R!
 Make sure your MySQL login details are added into the code